 He glanced at her slim, pale fingers, then back at his grass-stained, calloused hands.
 ‘Er…’

 She rolled her eyes and seized his hand.
 ‘I do not care, Harry.’

-The world flashed to black, then Harry found himself standing upon sun-soaked, crooked flagstones, surrounded by swaying green grass and the sweet scent of wild flowers.
-A steep hill rose over it, capped by orange-tiled houses, yellow walls, and the thrum of life.
+The world flashed to black and Harry found himself standing upon sun-soaked, crooked flagstones, surrounded by swaying green grass and the sweet scent of wild flowers.
+A steep hill rose over them, capped by orange-tiled houses, yellow walls, and the thrum of life.

 ‘Welcome to Italy.’
 Fleur released his fingers and twirled in the sun.
 ‘The only country more beautiful than Italy is France.’

 A soft chuckle escaped her.
 ‘If I weren’t French, I might not say so.’
 She wriggled her toes in her sandals and picked her way from one smooth, worn flagstone to the next.
 ‘Lucca is just up the hill from here, but the Via Francigena is pleasant in the sun; it’s nice to walk where so many people have walked for so many hundreds of years.’

 Harry followed her along the weathered Roman road as it cut through fields of swaying green buzzing with cicadas.
 Warm wind whispered past them, tugging at Fleur’s summer dress as she ran her fingers through the flowers.

 ‘I think I still like Crete more,’ he said.